Rodez: Population and society

 Its inhabitants are called Ruthénois in French, from the name of the Ruteni, a Gallic tribe which once occupied the territory, the former demonym of "Rodanois" (from Occitan rodanés) having given way to this scholarly form.

 Demography

 Demographic evolution

-In 2017, the commune had 24,057 inhabitants.

-With 24,057 inhabitants in 2017, Rodez remained the most populous commune of the Aveyron department, ahead of Millau.
+With 23,981 inhabitants in 2023, Rodez remained the most populous commune of the Aveyron department, ahead of Millau.
 The communauté d'agglomération Rodez Agglomération had 55,851 inhabitants in 2018, the unité urbaine of Rodez 47,666 inhabitants, and the aire d'attraction of Rodez 111,885 inhabitants.
 The population of Rodez has reached its maximum in 1975 (25,550), and has stabilized since then around 24,000.

 Age structure

 The population of the commune is relatively young in comparison with the department.
-Especially the age group 15–29 years is larger than average, due to the presence of institutes of higher education in Rodez.
+Especially the age group 15–24 years is larger than average, due to the presence of institutes of higher education in Rodez.